Quantum time dilation in a gravitational field: Spontaneous emission in the gravitational field

+which is exactly the contribution to the quantum gravitational time dilation effect.
+One needs to note, however, that any specific system will involve a different analysis involving all the experimental frequency shifts, dynamics leading to different effective conditional states, etc. Such analysis goes beyond the scope of this work, whose main aim is to show the proof-of-principle description of the quantum gravitational time dilation effect.

 Let us discuss some basic properties of this result.
 First, $\gamma^{-1}_\text{Q}$ vanishes when $\theta=0$, $\frac{\pi}{4}$, or $\frac{\pi}{2}$.
-If $\theta=0$ or $\theta=\frac{\pi}{2}$, there is no difference between the coherent superposition and the classical mixture; therefore, vanishing (\ref{ratio}) is something we should expect.
-Second, the quantity (\ref{ratio}) also vanishes for $\varphi=\frac{\pi}{2}$.
+If $\theta=0$ or $\theta=\frac{\pi}{2}$, there is no difference between the coherent superposition and the classical mixture; therefore, vanishing Eq.~\eqref{ratio} is something we should expect.
+Second, the quantity Eq.~\eqref{ratio} also vanishes for $\varphi=\frac{\pi}{2}$.
 This is the case when the probability distribution corresponding to the coherent superposition is the same as the probability distribution of the classical mixture.
-Finally, (\ref{ratio}) vanishes also for $|z_2-z_1|\gg\Delta$, which means that the states are placed far from each other compared to their spread, so the interference effects in coherent superposition are negligible.
-The correction (\ref{ratio}) is plotted in Fig. \ref{fig::transition_rate} for fixed values of $\theta$ and $\varphi$.
+Finally, Eq.~\eqref{ratio} vanishes for $|z_2-z_1|\gg\Delta$, which corresponds to localized states whose separation from each other is large compared to their spread, so the interference effects are negligible.
+The correction Eq.~\eqref{ratio} is plotted in Fig.~\ref{fig::transition_rate} for fixed values of $\theta$ and $\varphi$.
 Note that $\gamma_{\rm Q}^{-1}$ can be either positive or negative, depending on the relative phase $\varphi$ and relative weight $\theta$.

-The quantity (\ref{ratio}) seems to be extremely small because of the factor $\frac{g}{c^2}(z_2-z_1)$, which for the height difference of the wave packets $z_2-z_1\sim 1\text{cm}$ is of the order of $\sim 10^{-18}$.
-However, exactly the same factor appears in classical gravitational time dilation---the difference of the time read by two clocks placed, respectively, at heights $z_2$ and $z_1$ is also proportional to $\frac{g}{c^2}(z_2-z_1)$.
+The quantity Eq.~\eqref{ratio} seems to be extremely small because of the factor $\frac{g}{c^2}(z_2-z_1)$, which for the height difference of the wave packets $z_2-z_1\sim 1\text{cm}$ is of the order of $\sim 10^{-18}$.
+However, the same factor appears in classical gravitational time dilation\,---\,the difference of the time read by two clocks placed, respectively, at heights $z_2$ and $z_1$ is also proportional to $\frac{g}{c^2}(z_2-z_1)$.
 Therefore, provided that the spread of the wave packets is comparable to the distance between them, the effect of the quantum time dilation can be of the same order of magnitude as classical gravitational time dilation.